Switching From an Interest Only to a Repayment Mortgage

 How a broker can help you switch

-Every penny counts when it comes to switching as your monthly payments are likely to increase.
-A whole of market broker will compare every deal in the UK to ensure you get the best one possible to meet your current and future financial goals.
+Every penny counts when it comes to switching, as your monthly payments are likely to increase.
+A whole-of-market broker will compare every deal in the UK to ensure you get the best one possible to meet your current and future financial goals.

 Which lenders allow you to switch?

 The most important thing is to make sure you approach a provider that is sympathetic to your circumstances.
-Often, particularly if your situation has changed since taking out your current mortgage, switching to a more suitable lender can save you thousands over the term of your loan.
+Often, if your situation has changed since taking out your current mortgage, switching to a more suitable lender can save you thousands over the term of your loan.

 Get matched with a handpicked mortgage broker according to your circumstances